SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 }
 ```

-In Targets configure rule details, in name type "SnsSendToLambdaOhio", you may add a description if you choose to, and click "Create Rule"
+In Targets configure rule details, in name type "SnsSendToLambdaOhio", you may add a description if you choose to, and click "Create Rule".

 # 6  In SenderAccount create a matching CloudWatch event Rule in same region (we are using us-east-2 - Ohio Region) and link it to event Bus in matching region in ReceiverAccount.

 Create an event pattern the same as the previous one and select as Target the default Event bus in Receveiver Account.
-Here there the SNS Topic "SnsSendToLambdaOhio" that ultimately sends the message to the lambda function "ExtractSnS".
-Select as Target "Event bus in another AWS Account, Provide the id of ReceiverAccount and create a new role for the execution of the event bus, CloudWatch does it for you...yeah nice with the appropiate permissions
+Select as Target "Event bus in another AWS Account, Provide the id of ReceiverAccount, per example "111111111111" and create a new role for the execution of the event bus, CloudWatch does it for you...yeah really nice and with the appropiate permissions. the Event Bus Targeted is "arn:aws:events:us-east-2:111111111111:event-bus/default"
-A new Role is created with the following permissions:
+A new Role is automatically created with the following permissions:
 ```json
 {
     "Version": "2012-10-17",